Lluyssen/TrexDockerImplementation/TrexServer/README.md

 2) Run the Trex image with bash and allocate the différent port for Docker Gui Connexion <br />
 3) Start the server with the interactive option <br />

 > If you don't use the Trex Gui, you can manage your serv.
-For this open a new term in the same computer and to this
+For this open a new term in the same computer and do this

 ```sh
 	B> docker exec -it 'Container ID' bash